Trading Taxes in the US

 Final Word

-Taxes on income will vary depending on whether you are classed as a ‘trader’ or ‘investor’ in the eyes of the IRS.
-Unfortunately, few qualify as traders and receive the benefits that brings.
+Taxes on income will vary depending on whether you are classed as a “trader” or “investor” in the eyes of the IRS.
+Unfortunately, few qualify as traders and receive the benefits that such classification can provide, including broader expense deductions and potential mark-to-market treatment.

-Traders should be warned that the consequences of failing to pay the correct amount, or late payments, can result in severe ramifications.
-These can include accuracy-related penalties and additions to tax for late payment, as described in the IRS guidance on penalties.
+Traders should be warned that failing to pay the correct amount, or making late payments, can result in significant penalties and interest charges.
+These can include accuracy-related penalties, additions to tax for late payment, and potential underpayment penalties for failing to make required quarterly estimated tax payments, as described in the IRS guidance on penalties.